 August means one thing in the policy world – members of Congress returning home!

-During the month of August, members of Congress leave Washington and return to their home districts to meet with constituents.
-The "August recess” is an invaluable opportunity for students and researchers to have face-to-face meetings with their members of Congress and discuss the important and exciting research being done in their own backyards.
+It's that time of year again when members of Congress return to their home districts and states to meet with constituents.
+The "August recess" represents an invaluable opportunity for students and researchers to participate in advocacy by scheduling local meetings with their members of Congress to discuss the food, agriculture and natural resources research being done in their own backyards.

-- See the benefits of research funding in your state
+- The benefits of research funding in your state